nobl9/nobl9-go/docs/DEVELOPMENT.md

 - Use `validation` package ([see](#validation)).
 - **ALWAYS** test the whole object and not only its specific fields.
-  *TIP*: Create "valid" object once and the just modify its specific fields to validate them.
+  *TIP*: Create "valid" object once and then just modify its specific fields to validate them.
 - **ALWAYS** use `testutils` package and its `AssertNoError` and `AssertContainsErrors`.
 It not only makes it easier to validate the whole